 25%Lab / 75%Poodle = F1B Labradoodle

 25%Golden / 75%Poodle = F1B Goldendoodle

-pretty much get a shaggy F1B puppy, now their is a slight chance you will get some grandparent throw-back straighter
+you pretty much get a shaggy F1B puppy, now their is a slight chance you will get some grandparent throw-back

-coats but maybe only one/two per litter.
-The wavy and curly varieties will not shed-can't really say for sure about the
+straighter coats but maybe only one/two per litter.
+The wavy and curly varieties will typically shed little, if at all,

 |The short version: F1 Labradoodles will shed, F1 Goldendoodles tend to shed a little less than F1 Labradoodles but they